-GRA and GTA funds come from a variety of sources including departmental funds, NASA Space Grant, the UND School of Graduate Studies, and faculty grants.
+GRA and GTA funds come from a variety of sources including departmental funds, NASA Space Grant, and faculty grants.
 Graduate assistantships include a stipend and a tuition waiver.
 Assistants are required to work 20 hours each week for a ½ time position and 8-10 hours each week for a ¼ time position under the guidance of a Space Studies faculty member.
 The work expected for GRAs and GTAs is arranged between the advisor and the student, but is typically to help the advisor in research or teaching.
 Work goals and expectations will be arranged with the advisor and progress will be monitored continuously.
 Half time and quarter time assistants must carry a minimum of six credits per semester (3 credits for summer).
 Funded students will be assessed at the end of each academic semester for continued funding.
 Typically, a maximum of 2 years funding (4 semesters) is available for students.

 - The General Graduate Record Examination (GRE) must be taken if a student wishes to be considered.

 - Tuition waivers will not be available for courses taken to fulfill admission requirements.